JodaOrg/joda-beans-maven-plugin/README.md

 #### Joda-Beans version

-Version 0.7.3 of the plugin generates code using the Joda-Beans version in the project classpath.
+Version 0.7.3 and beyond of the plugin generates code using the Joda-Beans version in the project classpath.
 If the project does not have the dependency available then generation is skipped.